Nosto/wiki-docs/implementing-nosto/implement-on-your-website/advanced-implementation/adding-support-for-customer-group-pricing.md

 ## Edge cases

-If either of the following cases applies to you, we recommend either an API implementation or fetching the prices via a frontend API (instead of sending the price variations to Nosto).
+If either of the following cases applies to you, we recommend either an API implementation or fetching the prices via the frontend API of your platform instead of sending the price variations to Nosto.
+Shopify for example has the [Storefront API](https://shopify.dev/docs/api/storefront/latest) and our Shopware plugin has an [endpoint for multi-currency](https://github.com/Nosto/nosto-shopware6/blob/develop/src/Api/Controller/NostoMulticurrencyController.php) that you can extend.
 Please [reach out to our team](mailto:onboarding@nosto.com) or your Nosto onboarding manager for additional consultation.

 * You can only change the pricing and the availabilities using this feature.
 * You cannot use SKUs with this feature.